 - Set rules about what you expect from your child’s behaviour.
 Make these rules clear.
 Be firm with these rules, but remain calm1.

 - Positive and negative reinforcement will come into play as well.
 Give your child positive affirmations in the form of praises, hugs and kisses, when they do something you like.
 And a negative reaction such as correcting and scolding, when you want them to learn that what they have done is not good.
-Remember to limit your negative reaction.
+Remember to limit your negative reaction to yield the best results in developing emotional intelligence.
 This is because children will respond to (and reinforce) any kind of behaviour that receives any kind of attention.
 So, if you want to limit misbehaviour, the best approach is to not give it any attention at all4.

 As your child’s emotional intelligence is developing fast at this stage, it’s important for you to be as hands-on as possible.
 If you can support your child through this period of growth and provide him/her with a good home environment, your child may just grow up to be a well-adjusted person.